TEST Paragraph

 FinCEN’s Beneficial Ownership Information Reporting Requirements

-ABC encourages members and small business owners to discuss FinCEN’s BOI reporting requirements with counsel.
+ABC encourages members and small business owners to consult with counsel about the Dec.
+3 decision.

 Federal Acquisition Regulatory Council